auroraka/tickle-backend/README.md

 # Tickle

-Tickle is a image web server written by rust
+Tickle is an image sharing web server written by Rust

+## Run

+`cargo run`